Rehabilitation & Wellness Clinic

 The clinic is located in the Health Professions Education Building in Research Park at 520 Wakara Way.
 The Clinic was established through a generous donation from the Dr. Ezekiel R. and Edna Wattis Dumke Foundation.
 Faculty members from the Department of Physical Therapy staff the Clinic.

-Heather Hayes, DPT, NCS graduated from Northern Arizona University Doctor of Physical Therapy program in 2003.
-Heather's clinical interests focus on neurological disabilities and the potential for functional recovery post-focal neurological injury.
-Heather's research interests include Multiple Sclerosis and high intensity resistance exercise.
-Additionally, Heather utilizes state of the art equipment to encourage neurological recovery including body weight supported treadmill training, intensive training for motor learning principles and she has been trained in the SaeboFlex orthosis for aiding the recovery of post-stroke upper extremity deficits.
-Heather has initiated a wellness program for individuals with neurological and balance disorders at the Clinic.
-Additionally, Heather will be housing intensive camps for neurologically injured individuals, where patients participate in therapy 6 hours/day for 10 days.
+Graduated from the University of Utah, Exercise and Sports Science with her PhD in 2014 and from Northern Arizona University Doctor of Physical Therapy program in 2003.
+Heather's clinical interests focus on neurological disabilities and the potential for functional recovery post-focal neurological injury, such as stroke.
+Heather's research interests include understanding how individuals with neurological injuries learn in order to help maximize recovery for patients.
+Heather utilizes state of the art equipment to encourage neurological recovery including but not limited to body weight supported treadmill training and intensive training using motor learning principles.
+Heather has initiated a wellness program for individuals with neurological and disorders at the Clinic.
+Additionally, Heather houses yearly intensive camps for neurologically injured individuals, where patients participate in therapy 6 hours/day for 10 days.
+Additional research interests include working with individuals with ALS, Parkinson disease and MS.

-The Clinic also houses exercise and wellness programs for individuals with Parkinson's disease, Multiple Sclerosis and neurological injury, and diabetes.
+The Clinic also houses exercise and wellness programs for individuals with Parkinson's disease, Multiple Sclerosis, neurological injury, and diabetes.